TianyuanC/react-redux-demo/README.md

 # React-Redux Demo

-Based on this [tutorial](https://react-redux.js.org/next/introduction/basic-tutorial) with minor tweaks on stylings and a few experiment on the hooks integration
+Based on this [tutorial](https://react-redux.js.org/next/introduction/basic-tutorial) with minor tweaks on stylings and a few experiment on the hooks integration, undo/redo, multiple todo instances, unit tests and so on.

 ## Launch script